xswitch/odin_tictactoe/README.md

 >> Scoreboard - start/restart buttons - choose mark - who's turn it is - Better board
 >>> Scoreboard - Always show while showing the game
 >>> Start/restart buttons - Display as a modal before first game and after a game
->>> Choose mark - In same modal as start/restart buttons
+>>> Choose mark - In menu modal
->>> Who's turn it is - Show player name/number and mark in game window
+>>> Who's turn it is - Show player name/number and mark in game window (Small window over gameWindow with icon of mark then player name)

 > Remove auto restart, show resulting board until restart is pressed.
 >> Stop reset on roundEnd